connordlee/cnn_animal_image_classification/README.md

 * openCV
 * Images (using openCV and numpy)

-More detailed discussion of the steps taken, and comparisons of the three methods mentioned above are included in [cnn_animal _image_classification.ipynb](https://github.com/connordlee/cnn_animal_image_classification/blob/master/cnn_animal%20_image_classification.ipynb).
+More detailed discussion of the steps taken, and comparisons of the three methods mentioned above are included in [cnn_animal _image_classification.ipynb](https://github.com/connordlee/cnn_animal_image_classification/blob/master/cnn_animal%20_image_classification.ipynb) in this repository.
+The final CNN configuraitons and weights for each model were saved and are available in the [saved_model](https://github.com/connordlee/cnn_animal_image_classification/tree/master/saved_model) folder in this repository.

-Other methods of improving a CNN's performance when faced with unbalanced data that are outside of the scope of this project at this time include the following:
+Other methods of improving a CNN's performance when faced with unbalanced data that I intend to investigate in the future, but are outside of the scope of this project at this time, include the following:
 * Variational Autoencoder (VAE)
 * Generative Adversarial Network (GAN)